 A true AMBER (America’s Missing: Broadcasting Emergency Response) Alert is used to advertise far and wide when a missing child is suspected of being abducted.
 Some companies have attempted to create a similar service (though on a much smaller scale) to alert people in a town or neighborhood when a pet goes missing.
 Most Amber Pet Alerts are conducted by sending out an automated phone message, but other companies will send out postcards or even text messages.

-- Lost Pet Cards
+- Lost Pet Cards – offers lost pet post cards

 - Your local post office: you can also create your own postcard or flyer and have your post office deliver it for you.
 This is often considerably cheaper than the postcard companies, which often have a minimum order of 500-1000 cards.
 For more information, visit your post office or check out Every Door Direct Mail.
+Please note that post cards must meet certain specifications to be mailed using this service.

 Companies to Avoid

-When you search the internet for Amber Pet Alert companies, one of the top listed companies is the aptly named Pet Amber Alert, which is a company that sends out phone and poster alerts for lost pets.
+When you search the internet for Pet Amber Alert companies, one of the top listed companies is the aptly named Pet Amber Alert, which is a company that sends out phone and poster alerts for lost pets.
 I used to list them as a resource on my business website, but I have since removed them after hearing numerous complaints (both from my clients and online).
 They aren’t a scam but they appear to be a very poorly run business.
 They are listed on the Better Business Bureau website with an F rating in two locations and a B rating on their newest listing.

 For more information check out these Better Business Bureau listings: